 Dr Zhang is an avid supporter of charitable causes both personally and via the activities of the ACMA Foundation.
 As a second-generation migrant; Jane has an insightful perspective on the uniqueness of Australian society.
 She is a busy mum to two young daughters and is supported by her husband Professor Ted Mah, an internationally eminent Orthopaedic surgeon.

 Paul Flynn – Chief Executive Officer, The Hospital Research Foundation

 Paul is an innovative and entrepreneurial Executive who has earned a stellar reputation for achievement during a multifaceted career in both the Finance and Not for Profit sectors.
 With advanced skills in the areas of Leadership, Sales Management, Property Development and Management, Change Management, Financial Risk Management, Employee and Organisation Development and Employee Relations Paul is committed to drive innovation that will help deliver improved health and wellbeing for all Australians.

-Fiona is the Director of Strategy & Partnerships at The Hospital Research Foundation (THRF).
+Fiona is the Executive Director, Centre for Creative Health and Director of Strategy & Partnerships at The Hospital Research Foundation (THRF).
 She is experienced in corporate communications, brand development and media management.